mkennedy3000/Snapshot/README.md

  - 2/24 : Messages are now put in virtual queues and processed 1 second after being received
  - 2/27 : Updated Makefile to create directories when needed.
 Currently imperfect solution (suppresses "Nothing to be done" messages) but works
  - 2/27 : Support for file input and output.
 Implemented snapshot recording.
+ - 2/27 : Added search-all script.
+I think it fills the requirements but it might need to be changed (it is just grep repackaged...)